Learn to Wash Your Tesla

-Why Proper Washing Matters for Teslas
+Why proper washing matters for Teslas

 Teslas are engineered with precision and feature unique paint finishes, glass roofs, and advanced sensors.
 Improper washing can lead to swirl marks, water spots, or even sensor malfunctions.
 By following the right steps, you'll keep your Tesla's finish pristine and its technology functioning perfectly.